Parliamentary sovereignty in the United Kingdom: Human Rights Act

+Judicial treatment

+Appellate courts in the United Kingdom including the Supreme Court (and the House of Lords) have had to handle a number of cases that deal with the limits of Parliamentary sovereignty.

 In Jackson v Attorney General, the appellants questioned the validity of the Parliament Act 1949.
-There were various arguments put forward by the appellants who were represented by Sir Sydney Kentridge QC.
 All nine judges accepted that the court had jurisdiction to consider whether the 1949 Act was valid.
 They looked to distinguish the case from that of Pickin v British Railways Board, where the unequivocal belief of the judges had been that "the courts in this country have no power to declare enacted law to be invalid".
 The judges believed that whereas Pickin had challenged the inner workings of Parliament, which a court could not do, Jackson questioned the interpretation of a statute.

-R. v.
-Chaytor

-The UK Supreme Court on December 1, 2010, in the Chaytor judgment, gave her first ruling on the parliamentary system.
-Approaching the procedural privilege of exclusivity and absolute pre-eminence of the chamber as a judge of its internal affairs (exclusive cognisance), the judges dated back to 1812 to refute the belief that the judge cannot examine in court fact happened within the House walls and to refute the belief that the contempt of Parliament is always and in any case the only way to face issues raised by the conduct of third parties not belonging to the Houses.
+The Supreme Court had to deal with questions of Parliamentary sovereignty in R v Chaytor, which concerned criminal prosecutions of MPs involved in the parliamentary expenses scandal.
+The court ruled that submitting expenses did not amount to proceedings in Parliament, and so Parliamentary privilege does not apply.